 With this flow in mind, we can think of the characteristics that a developer must have to perform better.

-Technology is an ever-evolving field, so there’s an important role in the tools we programmers, use and the things we learn in our career.
+Technology is an ever-evolving field, so there’s an important role in the tools we programmers, use and the things we learn in our careers.
 Good engineers understand what is good for them and what is good for the project; they do not accept easily, but also do not deny everything; they are virtuous and are aware of their choices.
 However, there are a few types of behavior that happen very often and catch my attention:

 - New libraries and frameworks being responsible for better code: a folder structure, separation of responsibility, use of Design Patterns are some of the items that should govern the quality of what you write.
 I use libraries and frameworks wisely as a tool and not as a dictator;